geekymanas/Weather-Bot/readme.txt

-A weather bot created by geekymanas.
+A weather bot created geekymanas using Rasa Framework.